$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

-When $\K=\C$, the well known L\"{u}ck's approximation theorem \cite{Luc94} shows that the first limit exists and it coincides with the $L^2$-betti number $b_i^{(2)}(X^\nu,\C)$ defined by the Von Neumann algebra.
+It is known that the first limit always exists for any field coefficients and does not depend on the choice of chains, see e.g. \cite[Theorem 0.2]{LLS11}.
+When $\cha(\K)=0$, the existence of limit follows also from the well known L\"{u}ck's approximation theorem \cite{Luc94}, which shows that the first limit coincides with the $L^2$-Betti number defined by the Von Neumann algebra.
 (L\"{u}ck's approximation theorem is proved with much more generality.)
-Meanwhile, Ab\'ert, Jaikin-Zapirain and Nikolov \cite[Theorem 17]{AJN11} showed that the first limit also exists when $\cha(\K)>0$.
-We set

-Note that $b_i(X,\K)$ only depend on $\cha(\K)$, not on the specific choice of the field $\K$.
-So without loss of generality, we always assume that \textbf{$\K$ is algebraically closed in the rest of this paper.}
+Set

-This limit is related to cohomology jump loci by the following claim, which is folklore . \bp (see Proposition \ref{prop betti number}) With the assumptions and notations as above, for any $i\geq 0$ we have
+and one can compute it by homology jump loci as follows, see e.g. \cite[Theorem 2.5]{DS14}. \bp Let $\K$ be an algebraically closed field.
+With the assumptions and notations as above, for any $i\geq 0$ we have

 Here $L_\rho$ is the rank one $\K$-local system on $X$ corresponding to $\rho$ pulling back by $\nu$.
-In particular, $\alpha_i(X^\nu,\K)$ is always an integer. \ep When $X$ is a complex smooth projective variety and $\K=\C$, similar formulas for betti numbers and Hodge numbers can be found in \cite{CL19}.
-When $X$ is a complex smooth quasi-projective variety and $\K=\C$, there are a lot of works to study the polynomial periodicity for the betti numbers and Hodge numbers of congruence covers, see \cite[Section 5]{Suc01} and \cite{Bud09}.
+In particular, $\alpha_i(X^\nu,\K)$ is always an integer. \ep We will give a self-contained proof for the above proposition, see Proposition \ref{prop betti number}.
+When $X$ is a complex smooth projective variety and $\K=\C$, similar formulas for Betti numbers and Hodge numbers can be found in \cite{CL19}.
+When $X$ is relaxed to be a complex smooth quasi-projective variety, there are a lot of works to study the polynomial periodicity for the Betti numbers and Hodge numbers of congruence covers, see \cite[Section 5]{Suc01} and \cite{Bud09}.
 However we do not pursue this direction in this paper.

 On the other hand, the limit in (\ref{2}) also exists, e.g. see \cite[Theorem 5]{Le14}, and it can be computed by the Mahler measure (see Definition \ref{def MM}) of the $i$-th integral Alexander polynomial $\Delta_i(X^\nu) \in \Z[t,t^{-1}]$ (see Definition \ref{def Alexander}).
-We set When $X$ is a link complement, the multivariable version of this limit is studied by Silver and Williams in \cite{SW1,SW2}.
+Set

-The above discussion shows that these limits are determined by cohomology jump loci and integral Alexander polynomials.
-When $X$ is a smooth complex quasi-projective variety, under certain assumptions for $\nu$ we give concrete formulas to compute these limits at degree 1 by geometric informations of $X$.
-The formulas rely on a detailed study about the degree 1 cohomology jump loci of $X$ that we discuss in next subsection.
+The above discussion shows that these two limits are determined by jump loci and integral Alexander polynomials.
+When $X$ is a smooth complex quasi-projective variety, under certain assumptions for $\nu$ we give concrete formulas to compute these limits at homological degree one (namely $i=1$) by geometric information of $X$.
+The formulas rely on a detailed study about cohomological degree one jump loci of $X$.